 The real difference comes at the end of the school day.
 While most pupils at state schools are starting their journey home, pupils at the Royal Alexandra and Albert School are having a quick drink and snack in their boarding house before the evening activity programme commences.
 And that applies to local children too!
 Although around half the children at the Royal Alexandra and Albert School are boarders, the other half (flexi-boarders) stay for the extended day.
 This means they join boarders in the co-curricular programme, an evening meal and evening prep in the boarding houses.
 Not only that, but the flexi-boarders stay for seven to ten nights a year in boarding so they feel very much part of the boarding community.

 State boarding schools have the added advantage of affordability.
 For example, pupils at the Royal Alexandra and Albert School enjoy 260 acres of Capability Brown parkland, the use of a stately home, an equestrian centre and enviable sporting and academic facilities for less than half the cost of independent boarding.
 This means that the ‘right’ school does not have to lead to huge financial sacrifices, and can be within the reach of families with more than one child.
-In fact, the boarding charges cover the cost of the ‘boarding’ side of things, and the government pays for the education – that’s how the termly cost at my school remains below £5,000 in 2017/18.
+In fact, the boarding charges cover the cost of the ‘boarding’ side of things, and the government pays for the education.

 Subscribe / latest articles and news from our schools